 First, I have assumed that the asset's value is binary.
 As I have discussed, this has the implication that uncertainty is maximal for intermediate prices.
-While the assumption of binary values was necessary for tractable dynamic analysis, all propositions in the static analysis are in fact proved under the richer condition that V has CDF F on $[\underline{V}, \overline{V}]$ with continuous PDF f.
+While the assumption of binary values was necessary for tractable dynamic analysis, all propositions in the static analysis are in fact proved under the richer condition that V has CDF F on $[V, \overline{V}]$ with continuous PDF f.
 Speculatively, one should expect dynamic unravelling to occur in any situation where bad news increases uncertainty.
+Moreover, there are good empirical reasons to suppose that this is the case given the strong correlation between bad news and uncertainty in financial markets (as per the well-documented strong and negative correlation between the S&P500 and the VIX) and the real economy (see e.g., Bloom, Floetotto, Jaimovich, Saporta-Eksten, and Terry, 2018).

 Second, I have assumed a specific trading protocol where an order is either filled in its entirety or not filled at all.
 While this is true of limit order systems implemented on many exchanges and is a sensible main specification, it is important to emphasize that my results are robust to changes in this trading protocol.
 In particular, so long as the model features some chance that trade fails to take place for reasons that have nothing to do with the fundamental value of the security, then all of my analysis will carry through.
-For example, if I eliminated capacity constraints entirely and instead assumed as in Diamond and Verrecchia (1987) that there is a probability κ that no trader arrives to the market in any given period, then the predictions of my model with a constant $\delta = \kappa$ do not change: dynamic unravelling obtains and all propositions up to this point (except Proposition 6 on position limits) hold.
+For example, if I eliminated capacity constraints entirely (while retaining willingness-to-pay heterogeneity and short-selling costs) and instead assumed as in Diamond and Verrecchia (1987) that there is a probability κ that no trader arrives to the market in any given period, then the predictions of my model with a constant $\delta = \kappa$ do not change: dynamic unravelling obtains and all propositions up to this point (except Proposition 6 on position limits) hold.